Into DNS Description

 A glue record is the IP address of a name server held at the domain name registry.

-Glue records are required when you wish to set the of a domain name to a hostname
+Glue records are required when you wish to set the of a domain name to a hostname under the domain name itself.

 For example if you wished to set the name servers of example.com to ns1.example.com and ns2.example.com you would need to also provide the glue records (i.e. the IP addresses) for ns1.example.com and ns2.example.com.